-Sepsis is a serious medical condition caused by an overwhelming immune response to infection.
-Chemicals released into the bloodstream by the body to fight infection trigger widespread inflammation that may result in organ damage.
-Blood clotting may occur during sepsis, reducing blood flow to limbs and internal organs and depriving them of nutrients and oxygen.
-In severe cases, one or more organs may fail.
+Sepsis is a serious medical condition triggered by an initial infection.
+Once the patient develops an infection, their immune system releases chemicals into the bloodstream to fight the infection.
+If their immune system releases too many chemicals, severe inflammation can occur throughout the patient’s body, possibly resulting in organ damage.
+Blood clotting may also occur during sepsis.
+The clotting reduces blood flow to the patient’s limbs and internal organs.
+Without proper blood flow, the organs are deprived of essential nutrients and oxygen.
+In severe cases, the patient can have one or more organs fail.

-In the worst cases, infection leads to a life-threatening drop in blood pressure called septic shock.
-This can quickly lead to the failure of the lungs, kidneys and liver, causing death.
+In the worst cases, the patient may suffer what is known as “septic shock.”
+During septic shock, the patient suffers a life-threatening drop in blood pressure.
+This can quickly result in the failure of the lungs, kidneys and liver, causing death.
 A patient who is septic needs immediate and aggressive treatment to overcome the infection.
-Delayed or incorrect diagnosis can be fatal.
+A delayed or incorrect diagnosis can be fatal.

 What Are The Symptoms Of Sepsis?